Saint-Mandé

-The motto of the city is Cresco et Floresco, which means "I grow and I flourish".
+The town motto is Cresco et Floresco, which means "I grow and I flourish" in Latin.

 History

-On 1 January 1860, the city of Paris was enlarged by annexing neighboring communes.
-On that occasion, about two-thirds of the commune of Saint-Mandé was annexed to Paris, and now forms the neighborhoods of Bel-Air and Picpus, in the 12th arrondissement of Paris.
+On 1 January 1860, the city of Paris was enlarged by annexing neighbouring communes.
+On that occasion, about two-thirds of the commune of Saint-Mandé was annexed to the city and now forms the neighbourhoods of Bel-Air and Picpus in the 12th arrondissement of Paris.

-In 1929, the commune of Saint-Mandé lost one-quarter of its territory when the city of Paris annexed the Bois de Vincennes, a small part of which belonged to Saint-Mandé, leaving Saint-Mandé as a small rump commune after the territorial losses of 1860 and 1929.
+In 1929, Saint-Mandé lost an additional one quarter of its territory when the city of Paris annexed the Bois de Vincennes, a small part of which belonged to Saint-Mandé.
+The territorial losses of 1860 and 1929 left a rump of a commune and is what remains of Saint-Mandé today.